herebefrogs/superfrightvr/AFRAME-questions.md

 3. registerGeometry, primitive, shader, mentioned as footnotes of components.
 They should be first class citizen in the Core API section.

+4. doc says obb-collider size defaults to 0 0 0, but is fact it's just 0

+5. Entity doc is missing getChildEntities method

+6. Pivot component undocumented (in extras/components source folder)

+FRAMEWORK issues

+1. obb-collider should be playable/pausable instead of running on every tick

 Grabbing objects:
 1. grabbable component not in doc, just a footnote of some guide.
 It seems to go in pair with hand-tracking-grab-controls which plain doesn't work (or the doc is missing so pretty important info to make it work)